-Nooshin Hakim Javadi and Pedram Baldari will create a mobile radio station acting as a platform for connecting with researchers of immigration, mobility, and trauma.
-The University’s Center for New Americans in the Law School and the Target Studio serve as their bases.
-They will develop a program of broadcasts—interviews, storytelling, and sound performances—and establish a discursive program of engagement with academic and immigrant communities.
-Javadi and Baldari will use the radio transmission as a tool and as a metaphor, envisioning…
+Nooshin Hakim Javadi and Pedram Baldari created a mobile radio station that acted as a platform for connecting with researchers of immigration, mobility, and trauma.
+The Center for New Americans and the University’s Law School and the Target Studio served as their bases.
+They developed a program of broadcasts—interviews, storytelling, and sound performances—and established a discursive program of engagement with academic and immigrant communities.
+Javadi and Baldari hope to use the radio transmission as a tool and as a metaphor, envisioning…

 As part of the Target Studio Collaboration Culmination and Performance, join us for a music improvisation performance in WAM’s galleries.

 Featuring musicians Jay Afrisando, Pedram Baldari, Sean Egan, Maja Radovanlija, Manja Risti, and Christopher Rochester.
 The piece is performed with the barrels of guns decommissioned by the Minneapolis Police Department and converted to wind instruments by Baldari.

 The performance and the preceding workshop are in conjunction with the conference of the International Society of Improvised Music.